daler/dotfiles/docs/tmux.rst

 -  When creating a new window or pane, automatically change to the directory of the current window or pane.

+.. versionadded:: 2024-10-14

+   When selecting with the mouse, it will no longer automatically exit copy mode.
+This lets you scroll up through history and select text without jumping back down to the prompt.
+To copy the text, hit :kbd:`Enter` after selecting.

 Here are some shortcuts for window and pane navigation:

 .. list-table::